Georgette-Lumbe/test_me/README.md

 ### As a website creator:

 * I want to make the quiz fun and interactive
-* I want to provide easy access to the user to ask questions
 * I want to ensure that there are enough questions
 * I want to make sure that the user enjoys the quiz
-* I want to provide a communication channel for new and returning customers (social links)
+* I want to provide an option for new and returning users to share their score on Facebook.

 ## Development Planes